ducin/egghead-angular-signals/SCRIPT.md

 - Though a readonly signal and a computed are two different things, they behave the same way.

+# 9. Share Angular Signal state using Services

+# 10. Make an Angular Signal compare object values instead of references

+# 11. Use Angular Signals within an Angular OnPush-based Component

+# 12. Create an Angular Signal Effect

+# 13. Synchronize Angular Signal or Computed value to localStorage

-# /AFTER EFFECT/ (how do I) read an Angular Signal value without it being tracked
+# 14. Read an Angular Signal value while being untracked

 - Use the `untracked()` function to access any angular signal without it being tracked later on: